-For over a year, local officials have been on the front lines responding to the dual public health crises of COVID-19 and gun violence.
-The pandemic has exacerbated the structural circumstances in which both a virus and city gun violence thrive: racially disparate access to resources, chronic underinvestment, and entrenched poverty.
-As a result, not only has COVID-19 disproportionately impacted Black and brown communities in our cities, 2020 recorded the highest number of gun deaths in at least 50 years, making gun violence another part of COVID’s tragic legacy.1Everytown analysis using Gun Violence Archive 2020 data and Centers for Disease Control and Prevention (CDC) 1968–2019 data.
-Gun Violence Archive, accessed January 6, 2021, https://www.gunviolencearchive.org/; CDC, WONDER Online Database (WONDER), Underlying Cause of Death, 1999–2019, https://wonder.cdc.gov/ucd-icd10.html; CDC, WONDER, Compressed Mortality, 1979–1998, https://wonder.cdc.gov/cmf-icd9.html; CDC, WONDER, Compressed Mortality, 1968–1978, https://wonder.cdc.gov/cmf-icd8.html.
+For over a year, local officials have been on the front lines responding to the dual public health For the past two years, local officials have been on the front lines responding to the dual public health crises of COVID-19 and gun violence.
+The pandemic exacerbated the structural circumstances in which both a virus and city gun violence thrive: racially disparate access to resources, chronic underinvestment, and entrenched poverty.
+As a result, not only has COVID-19 disproportionately impacted Black and brown communities in our cities, 2020 and 2021 experienced rates of gun homicides not seen since the 1990s, making gun violence another part of COVID’s tragic legacy.1Everytown analysis using Gun Violence Archive 2021 data and Centers for Disease Control and Prevention (CDC) 1979–2020 data.
+Gun Violence Archive, accessed January 6, 2022, https://www.gunviolencearchive.org/; CDC, WONDER Online Database (WONDER), Underlying Cause of Death, 1999–2019, https://wonder.cdc.gov/ucd-icd10.html; CDC, WONDER, Compressed Mortality, 1979–1998, https://wonder.cdc.gov/cmf-icd9.html.

 American Rescue Plan funds can resource city gun violence prevention.